LunarG/VulkanSamples/README.md

 or the PATH environment variable includes the folder that it is located in.

 ### Windows 64-bit Installation Notes
-If you plan on creating a Windows Install file (done in the windowsRuntimeInstaller sub-directory) you will need to build fo r both 32-bit and 64-bit Windows since both versions of EXEs and DLLs exist simultaneously on Windows 64.
+If you plan on creating a Windows Install file (done in the windowsRuntimeInstaller sub-directory) you will need to build for both 32-bit and 64-bit Windows since both versions of EXEs and DLLs exist simultaneously on Windows 64.

 To do this, simply create and build the release versions of each target:
 ```